EvaJF/continual_tuto/README.md

 <u>Memory buffer: </u> See the `Memory` class implemented under `utils_cil.dataset.py`.

-> Vary the number of samples in the replay buffer, look at the number of samples per class in the logs.
+> Vary the number of samples in the replay buffer.
+How does it impact performance ?

 <u>Sampling strategy</u> Comment on the sampling strategy.
 How could it be improved ?
 Implement a different sampling strategy.